Skizzy-create/OMNIMIND/contracts/hello_foundry/FINAL_DEPLOYMENT_SUMMARY.md

 ## 🎉 SUCCESS!

-Your dAI-Vault contracts are now live on Filecoin testnet and ready for production use!
+Your OmniMind contracts are now live on Filecoin testnet and ready for production use!